websanco/liferay-learn/docs/dxp/7.x/en/site-building/personalizing-site-experience/experience-personalization/content-page-personalization.md

 In this example:

 - A non-authenticated user sees the Experience *Anonymous User* (the one with the _Active_ label).
-This users doesn't see the *Anonymous User Promotions* Experience because it's listed below *Anonymous User*.
+This user doesn't see the *Anonymous User Promotions* Experience because it appears below *Anonymous User*.
 - Authenticated users don't see the *Authenticated user* Experience, because the *No customization* Experience applies to the *Anyone* Segment and it's listed first.
 - Anyone not in the *Anonymous User* or *Authenticated User* Segments sees the *No customization* Experience because it targets *Anyone*.